darthshadoww/darthshadoww/README.md

 - 👋 Hi, I’m @darthshadoww
-- 👀 I’m interested in making easiest codes
+- 👀 I’m interested in making EASIEST codes
-- 🌱 I’m currently learning python,css,html
+- 🌱 I’m currently learning python,js,node.js,express.js,bootstrap
 - 💞️ I’m looking to collaborate on google
-- 📫 How to reach me [just msg me]
+- 📫 You can message me or mail me!

 <!---
 darthshadoww/darthshadoww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.